mshort49-lang/Creating-Virtual-Machine/README.md

 </p>

 <h1>Creating Virtual Machine and Resource Group(Azure)</h1>
-This tutorial outlines the process of creating a Virtual Machine and resource.<br />
+This tutorial outlines the process of creating a Virtual Machine and a resource group.<br />